FigJam23/HRV-Serial-to-Home-Assistant/README.md

 Includes state retention via MQTT, so fan speed, setpoint, and filter life restore after reboot.

-This project will be moving to a ESP32 device due to limitations of memory of the esp8266 chipset, with touch screen and custome U.I's Theams etc.
+This project will be moving to a ESP32 device due to limitations of memory of the esp8266 chipset, with touch screen and custome U.I's Themes etc. End Goal will a full Replacement Keypad with Touch screen or remote control via web access or hassio.

 https://manuals.plus/hrv/3843-classic-controller-manual